polito-inginf/inginf_bot/README.md

 If you want to add support for another language, you need to copy the path of an existing language (_i.e._ `"it"` or `"en"`) and translate the `"name"` parameter of the `"dir"` elements (_i.e._ First year, Bachelor degree, etc.).

-**N.B.**: The other sections and the other parameters must not be changed.
-The other section (`"courses"`, `"general_master"`, `"commands"` and `"other"`) are setted by default with allt the groups existing in all the languages; while the other parameters are a reference to them.
+**N.B.**: The other sections (`"courses"`, `"general_master"`, `"commands"` and `"other"`) and the other parameters must not be changed, because they are setted, by default, with all the groups existing in all the languages and the other parameters are a reference to them.

 # Create a bot like this